8 Tips for a Stress-Free New Year’s Eve Cocktail Party

 Make sure to stock up

 Nothing spoils the mood like running out of drinks—and you can’t rely on a late-night liquor run on a holiday.
 Allow at least three to four alcoholic drinks per person.
 Make sure you have enough chilled champagne, soft drinks, and ice.
+When it comes to drinking and being merry, make sure you know what the iconic line, “Auld Lang Syne” means.

 Stick with disposable